asmaaadel0/Search_Engine/README.md

 > ### Note:
 - Connect tomcat to intellij and run interface from intellij.
 - You must be connected with internet while crawlling.
+- Voice Recognition Search is an additional feature while searching.